 Of course online dating now plays a huge part in modern day dating.
 It’s estimated that by 2040, 70% of couples will have met each other online.
 So if you’re not online dating, you’re not giving yourself the chance you really deserve at meeting new people.
 If you’re still a bit of a techno-phobe, it’s time to get some help.
 Enroll the help of someone techy, upgrade your phone or computer, and make sure you’re connected to the world out there.
 It will allow you to broaden your opportunities to not only meet people, but connect with them much more easily.

 We only need to watch the programme by the same name to know that first dates bring on nerves in singles of any age.
-Once we accept that whether we’re 20 or single over 50 venturing on a first date, the nerves will still be there, we can start to manage them better.
+Once we accept that whether we’re a 20 something single professional dating or single over 50 venturing on a first date, the nerves will still be there, we can start to manage them better.
 Dating is a nervous endeavour, and the anticipation and anxiety that comes with a first date is natural.

 For a first date, choose somewhere you will feel relaxed in, whether it’s a walk somewhere familiar, to a coffee shop or restaurant you know.
 Familiar surroundings will make you feel far more at ease.
 Dress for the occasion in something you feel comfortable and confident in.
 There’s no point squeezing into a shirt that’s too tight or high heels that end up making you feel uncomfortable and uneasy.